ericleasemorgan/text-analysis-htrc/README.md

   The current home page of the Browser is https://github.com/ndlib/text-analysis-htrc

-Quick start, the first part
+## Quick start, the first part

-  Use these steps to get up an running quickly.
+  Use these steps to get up and running quickly.

     1. Create a HathiTrust Research Center "data capsule".

     2. Use SSH or VNC to connect to the capsule.

-    3. From the command line, use git to install the software:
+    3. From the command line, install the software:

          git clone https://github.com/ndlib/text-analysis-htrc.git